ncan33/STIF-2019/arduino_code/final_code_STIF/README.md

 ## Data Collection
 To collect data, launch the Arduino IDE and connect the Arduino to your computer.
 Upload the code to your Arduino and open the Serial Monitor in the IDE.

+## Research Application
+For research application, the quality of the data is far more important than convenience.
+Therefore, for research application the priority should be to collect good raw data, and perform data analysis afterwards.
+The following steps can be taken to ensure that the data is the high quality and easy to analyze using MATLAB or Excel.
+* Remove units from serial output
+* Use a lower calibration_factor
+TO BE CONTINUED